KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 ## Rules

-To be considered a valid, a new record attempt must:
+To be considered valid, new record attempts must:
-1. Not change the dataset, batch size, or architecture.
+1. Keep the same dataset, batch size, and architecture as the baseline.
+2. Not perform multiple forward-backward passes per step.
+Each step must correspond to a single forward-backward.
-2. Attain 3.28 val loss.
+3. Attain 3.28 val loss, thereby matching the performance of [Andrej Karpathy's GPT-2 replication](https://github.com/karpathy/llm.c/discussions/481#:~:text=By%20the%20end%20of%20the%20optimization%20we%27ll%20get%20to%20about%203.29).

-To reduce the number of steps needed to reach 3.28, record attempts are free to change the optimizer (algorithm or hyperparameters) as well as the model initialization.
+So, the remaining space of competitive freedom is as follows:
+* The optimization algorithm can be modified arbitrarily, even to something that is slow in terms of wallclock speed.
+* Optimizer hyperparameters can be tuned
+* The model initialization can be changed

 ## Discussion